 Why are we making this change?

-• Class Technologies, the company that acquired Collaborate, is shifting its focus to its primary product, Class.
-This would require the University, faculty, and students to transition toand learna new system that duplicates what we can already do with Teams.
+- Class Technologies, the company that acquired Class Collaborate, is shifting its focus to its primary product, Class.
+This would require the University, faculty, and students to transition to—and learn—a new system that duplicates what we can already do with Microsoft.

-• As Teams is already widely used across the University, most colleagues will find there’s minimal learning curve.
+- Microsoft applications, including Teams, are already widely used across the University, so most colleagues will find there’s minimal learning curve.
 It offers a consistent, accessible experience across different devices and directly integrates in Blackboard, making it an ideal replacement for Collaborate.